jbcarruthers/broomstones_bylaws/broomstones_bylaws.md

 \(a) There shall be two (2) classes of membership on an annual basis:

-\(1) Membership with voting privileges at all meetings of the Corporation; and eligibility to serve as an officer or as a member of the Board of Directors.
+\(1) Membership with voting privileges at all meetings of the Corporation and eligibility to serve as an officer or as a member of the Board of Directors.

-\(2) Membership without voting privileges; or without eligibility to serve as an officer or as a member of the Board of Directors.
+\(2) Membership without voting privileges and without eligibility to serve as an officer or as a member of the Board of Directors.

-\(b) The voting members of the corporation shall be the subscribers to the Agreement of Association and such additional persons as the Board of Directors may from time to time elect to voting membership.
+\(b) The voting members of the Corporation shall be the subscribers to the Agreement of Association and such additional persons as the Board of Directors may from time to time elect to voting membership.